microsoft/qsharp/katas/content/oracles/index.md

 **What you should know to start working on this kata:**

-- Basic knowledge of fundamental quantum concepts
+- Basic concepts of fundamental quantum concepts
-- Basic knowledge of multi-qubit gates, especially controlled gates
+- Basic concepts of multi-qubit gates, especially controlled gates

 If you need a refresher on these topics, you can check out the previous katas.